-Why Does This Years Theme Focus on Body Image?
+Why Does This Years Theme Focus on Kindness?

-Mental Health Awareness Week explores how we feel about our body and the impact it can have on how we feel and see ourselves.
+Mental Health Awareness Week in 2019 explored how we feel about our body and the impact it can have on how we feel and see ourselves.
 According to research from the Mental Health Foundation, 1 in 5 people feel shame over their body, an issue which is even bigger amongst teenagers.

 Teenagers have grown up surrounded by technology, where it’s easy to log online and get sucked in by a false reality.
 We see photoshopped and airbrushed images, people living their ‘best lives’ and often overlook the fact that people only put online what they want the world to see.